Gloyns/gloynscom/_pages/about.md

 I’m proudly independent and work with a select group of clients, valuing high-engagement partnerships that drive results we can both be proud of.

 Many of my clients have been with me since the beginning.
-Nine years on, I’m proud to maintain an average client tenure of 7 years - testament to the trust, results, and relationships we’ve built together.
+Nine years on, I’m proud to maintain an average client tenure of seven years - testament to the trust, results, and relationships we’ve built together.